grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 ### Windows-client

-From the Windows-client, we will be able to access the BIG-IP TMUI and the websites protected with PQC profiles/OpenSSL behind both BIG-IP and NGINX.
+From the Windows-client we will be able to access the BIG-IP TMUI, NGINX, and the websites protected with PQC profiles/OpenSSL.

 1. Navigate to the details button of the Windows-client.
 Select either RDP or Console to access the Windows-client.
     - MAC users should connect with RDP